fedeghe/unicodeist/README.md

 A unicode characters based visual editor
 ---

-Sometimes creating temporary creative for a logo should be a matter of minutes, using _unicodeist_ is it!
+Sometimes creating temporary creative for a logo should be a matter of minutes, using _unicodeist_ it is!

 I created the following in more or less 3 minutes, using 3 different symbols...